AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ##### Data collection {#web-data-collection}

+The data collection settings allow you to define what data (pages, assets) you want to collect for Content Analytics.
+You must ensure you do not collect any personal identifiable information as part of that data collection.

+To configure data collection:

 * Use an existing web Tags property or create a new web Tags property.

   * To use an existing web Tags property: